What Are Normal Estrogen Levels in Men and Women? - Balance My Hormones TRT in the UK

 • Difficulty in concentrating

-Low estrogen is not very common in men.
-However, if it happens, men experience the following symptoms.
+Estrogen deficiency is not very common in men.
+However, if it happens, men experience the following symptoms:

 • Low sex drive